RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 ```

 If you build this code, you get 3 compilation errors.
-1. error 1: cannot find macro `println` in this scope
+1. error 1: "cannot find macro `println` in this scope"
-2. error 2: `#[panic_handler]` function required, but not found
+2. error 2: "`#[panic_handler]` function required, but not found"
-3. error 3: unwinding panics are not supported without std
+3. error 3: "unwinding panics are not supported without std"

 You can run this code by pressing the `play` button found at the top-right corner of the code block above.
 Or you can just write it yourself and run it on your local machine.